 Pruning

-- Prune when Cacti or Succulents get too tall/too leggy/become top-heavy.
+Prune when cacti or succulents get too tall/too leggy/become top-heavy.

-- Always use a sharp, clean knife or pruners.
+Always use a sharp, clean knife or pruners.

-- Cut will bleed white sap which contains latex; wear protection and exercise caution when handling cuttings.
+Many varieties will bleed white sap which contains latex; wear protection and exercise caution when handling cuttings.

-- Cut will scab over, and future branches or “arms” can eventually appear at the site.
+Cut will scab over, and future branches or “arms” can eventually appear at the site.

 Repotting Cacti

-- Lay Cacti on its side on top of layers of newspaper.
+Lay cacti on its side on top of layers of newspaper.

 Repotting Succulents